 Imiquimod is an immune response modifier that stimulates local cytokine induction, resulting in a brisk local inflammatory reaction.
 Imiquimod 5% cream is applied 2 times a week for 16 consecutive weeks.

 Diclofenac is a nonsteroidal anti-inflammatory drug that inhibits both cyclooxygenase and upregulation of the arachidonic acid cascade.
 Diclofenac 3% (in a 2.5% hyaluronan gel) is applied 2 times a day for 60 to 90 days.
 Its use is limited by its low efficacy.

 Tirbanibulin is a microtubule inhibitor that inhibits tubulin polymerization and Src kinase signaling, inducing death of damaged cells.
-Tirbanibulin 1% ointment is applied once a day for 5 days; however, the course may need to be extended because recurrence rates are high.
+Tirbanibulin 1% ointment is applied once a day for 5 days; however, there are currently only short-term data on safety and efficacy available.